OperationalFallacy/gcp-cloudbuild-demo/README.md

 # GCP Cloud Build with Config Connector

-This is a demo project.
-The purpose to show how to create a build configuration for Cloud Build with Infrastructure-as-Code approach.
-We used Config Connector to create and manage Cloud Build.
+Welcome to our demo project!
+Here, we showcase how to craft a build configuration for Cloud Build using the Infrastructure-as-Code (IaC) approach.
+We leveraged the Config Connector to create and manage Cloud Build, bringing an element of ease and automation into the process.

-For maximum flexibility of building and deploying software, the project has separated configurations for infrastructure (`codebuild-github.yaml`) and the build (`src/cloudbuild.yaml`).

-Cloud Build will use the build configuration automatically when user triggers builds.
+For utmost flexibility in both building and deploying software, we have delineated the configurations for infrastructure (`cloudbuild-github.yaml`) and the build (`src/cloudbuild.yaml`).
+Cloud Build will automatically utilize this build configuration whenever users initiate builds.

-# Prerequisites
+## Prerequisites

-There is a minimum set of requirements:
+To get started, ensure you have the following tools installed:

-- glcoud cli
+- gcloud CLI
-- kubectl cli
+- kubectl CLI

-# Create configuration
+## Create Configuration

-First, configure GitHub repository connection so Cloud Build trigger can reference it.
-This is a manual step since user may need to authenticate access to its repository via standard oAuth flow.
+Begin by setting up a connection with your GitHub repository so that the Cloud Build trigger can reference it.
+Note that this is a manual step, as users may need to authenticate access to their repository through the standard OAuth flow.

-Create infrastructure:
+To configure gcloud:

 `gcloud config set project project-name`

-`kubectl apply -f codebuild-github.yaml` - this will create Cloud Build resources (the trigger)
+Next, apply the following command to initiate Cloud Build resources (the trigger):

+`kubectl apply -f cloudbuild-github.yaml`

-Push commits and the Cloud Build will execute them.
+Now, simply push your commits, and Cloud Build will execute them promptly.

-# Notable features
+## Notable Features

-The configuration is completely serverless.

-We manage infrastructure with code.

-Deployments will not require any credentials, all permissions can be assigned to a custom service account we configure for Cloud Build.

-Finally, Cloud Build has great integration with GitHub, it streams build logs, live build status, and the build completion status updates directly to the commits.
+Our configuration stands out due to its completely serverless nature, managed entirely through code.
+Additionally, deployments are a breeze, not requiring any credentials as all permissions can be designated to a custom service account we set up for Cloud Build.
+Moreover, Cloud Build offers seamless integration with GitHub, providing live updates on build logs, build status, and build completion directly on the commits.

-# TODO
+## TODO

-Configure Pull Request triggers and check what kind of status updates Cloud Build can post.
+Moving forward, we aim to configure pull request triggers and explore the variety of status updates Cloud Build can post.